rabidaudio/synthesizer/Plan.md

       - blending shapes isn't useful here, since we could use other oscillators for that
       - square CV output for clocking?
       - Option to sync with another osc?
-    - LFO
-      - 2x is plenty I  think
-      - 555 or relaxation
+      - CV control for shape?
+    3. MIDI-CV converter
-      - CV and digital out
+      - digital MIDI input to OSC CV
-      - ideally multi-shape: sine,tri,squ,ramp up,ramp down
-      - Trigger input (e.g. envelope or clock)
+      - up to 4 voices
-    - Filter:
+    4. Filter:
       -  4P LP(/HP?)
       - Moog Ladder?
       - CV control of cutoff, resonance
       - Default to track cutoff with VCO-CV
-    - Amplifier:
+    5. A/D/S/R envelope
+      - 4 envelopes required for 4-voice polyphony
+      - wired to VCA by default
+      - fully modular could mean you could borrow one for VCF instead
+        - alternatively, perhaps simpler A/D envelope for VCF?
+    6. LFO
+      - 2x is plenty I think?
-      - LM13700
+      - 555 or relaxation
-      - matched-pair PNP exponential converter
-      - CV of 5V -> Gain=1
+      - CV (+/- 5V) and digital out
-      - CV of <=0V -> Gain=\~0, 6 decades below Gain=1
-      - allow overdrive to 6V
-        - ideally this would begin to clip
+      - ideally multi-shape: sine,tri,squ,ramp up,ramp down
-      - A/D/S/R envelope
-        - is envelope required for each channel?
+      - CV control for shape
+      - Trigger input (e.g. envelope or clock)
+    Future:
+      - Sequencer
+        - clock source for LFO?
+Or LFO input as clock?
+        - divide down clocks?
+        - likely digital
+          - if MIDI output, can simplify duplicating VC outs for tuning, can leverage MIDI converter for this
+          - however, key-based offsets of patterns wouldn't work
+      - White noise generator?
-      - mixdown
+      - Sample+Hold?
-        - mono - full mix -> left and right
-        - stereo split - A+B->left C+D->right
+        - combined with white noise creates RNG
+        - alternatively sequencer could do RNG digitally
+        - S+H has little use to me outside of random
       - Delay, overdrive, etc. are gimmicky and not useful, can be done via effects pedals

 # Amplifier